wilsonc93/cloudflare-dns-updater/README.md

 Usage
 ---
 ________
 This application expects 4 parameters.
-Running the application with no arguements will display some help text.
+Running the application with no arguments will display some help text.
 These can be seen below:

+The subdomain parameter is optional.
+Should it not be provided, the application will assume that the domain is the DNS record to be updated.

 - Email - Email address registered with Cloudflare
 - API key - Cloudflare API key
 - Domain - The domain to be updated
-- Sub domain - The sub domain to be updated
+- Sub domain - The sub domain to be updated (optional)

 For example:

-`php /usr/bin/php /var/www/dns-update.php <email> <apikey> <domain> <subdomain>`
+`php /usr/bin/php /var/www/dns-update.php <email> <apikey> <domain> [<subdomain>]`